 The Gallery redevelopment will elevate the 30-year-old facility to contemporary exhibition standards and significantly expand the exhibition space from 180m² to 290m².
 A new storage facility in line with contemporary museum standards and a significant addition to the facility forecourt, making it more useable for the community also makes up the project.

 Council has worked with Sibling Architecture to complete the design.
-Council will go out to tender for the redevelopment works in August 2021, with works expected to begin in December 2021 and a targeted opening date of December 2022.
+Council went out to tender for the redevelopment works in August 2021, and works began in February 2022, with a targeted opening date of December 2022.

 The redeveloped Gallery will comprise two exhibition spaces and one workshop/project space available for hire and house a small gallery shop, providing: